trash/trash.github.io/_posts/2015-05-09-month-development-february-09.md

 ## Who You, UI?

 Let's start on the visual side of things.
 So two major things happened to the game interface.
-First, I dropped my existing UI framework, AngularJS, in favor of ReactJS.
-And second, I overhauled the styling and layout of the UI to minimalize it and clean it up overall.
+First, I overhauled the styling and layout of the UI to minimalize it and clean it up overall.
+And second, I dropped my existing UI framework, AngularJS, in favor of ReactJS.

-### "Goodbye angular.
-Hello React"

-This change is pretty technical.
-As a front end developer, professionally I'm cursed by a need to stay hip to the newest development trends.
-One of those trends has been the mass exodus of developers moving from the last hot new framework for front end development, AngularJS, to the newest hot new framework, ReactJS.

-Did that sentence sound really boring?
-That's because it is really boring.
-The "tl;dr" of the change is that the whole interface is a lot easier to update and more performant overall.

 ### Haul's Overt UI Overhaul